roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     reboot
     ```

-7. Log on to the GPU node to install the required kernel-devel package.
+7. Log on to the GPU node to install the corresponding kernel-devel package.

     ```
     yum install -y kernel-devel-$(uname -r)
     ```

-8. Go to the official NVIDIA website, download the required driver, and then install the driver on the node.
-In this example, version 410.79 is used.
+8. Go to the official NVIDIA website to download the required driver and install it on the GPU node.
+In this example, the driver of version 410.79 is used.

     ```
     cd /tmp/
     curl -O https://cn.download.nvidia.cn/tesla/410.79/NVIDIA-Linux-x86_64-410.79.run
     chmod u+x NVIDIA-Linux-x86_64-410.79.run
-    sh . /NVIDIA-Linux-x86_64-410.79.run -a -s -q
+    sh ./NVIDIA-Linux-x86_64-410.79.run -a -s -q

     warm up GPU
     nvidia-smi -pm 1 || true